 How much does Grubhub pay their independent contractors?
-How do they stack up against another food delivery service like Uber Eats and Doordash?
+What does the average Grubhub driver make?
+How do they stack up against other on demand delivery services like Uber Eats and Doordash?
 With Postmates shutting down the Fleet app now that the merger with Uber Eats is complete, is Grubhub a good alternative to them?

 So how do you begin to evaluate what Grubhub pays?
 Is it possible to compare?
 How can you begin to determine if it's worth it to deliver for Grubhub?

 In this article we'll walk through seven factors you need to consider when trying to figure out how much Grubhub drivers make: